Gen. Alexandre Dumas

 Napoleon Bonaparte was a well-known figure who rose to power during the French Revolution.
 But Bonaparte was not its only hero.
 Meet Gen. Alexandre Dumas.

 Although Dumas continued his military career in the subsequent French campaign to conquer Egypt, he attracted the ire of his chief rival, the up-and-coming Bonaparte.
-Whether Bonaparte, a diminutive man, was jealous of Dumas' height, charisma or infantry skills is impossible to say.
+Whether Bonaparte was jealous of Dumas' greater height (he was over 6 feet to Bonaparte's 5' 7"), charisma or infantry skills is impossible to say.
 One thing is for certain, though: The competition (even if only in Napoleon's own mind) would be Dumas' undoing.

 In the late 1790s, when Dumas found himself washed onto Italian shores because of an alarmingly leaky vessel, Napoleon's followers tossed Dumas into a dungeon.
 There he languished for two years as he suspected the prison physician of poisoning him.
 Although Dumas was eventually released, his military career was over.
 Stories of his exploits, however, inspired "The Count of Monte Cristo," a novel written by his son Alexandre, who also wrote "The Three Musketeers" [source: Damrosch].